The Mysterious World of Polish Noun Gender. What does it mean that something is męski, żeński or nijaki?

 Why do Polish nouns have gender?

 The origin of grammatical gender in Polish and other Slavic languages is not entirely clear.
-However, it is believed to have developed from an older system of noun classification that was based on natural gender (i.e., the biological sex of the object or person being referred to).
+However, it is believed to have developed from an earlier system of noun classification based on natural gender (that is, the biological sex of the person or object being referred to).

-Over time, this system of natural gender classification evolved into a grammatical gender system, where nouns are classified into three gender categories (masculine, feminine, and neuter) based on various linguistic features, such as the noun’s ending or phonetic characteristics.
+Over time, this system of natural gender classification evolved into a grammatical gender system, in which nouns are categorised into three genders—masculine, feminine, and neuter—based on various linguistic features, such as a noun’s ending or phonetic characteristics.

-The use of grammatical gender in Polish allows for more precise and nuanced communication by enabling speakers to convey information about the relationship between different elements in a sentence.
-For example, in Polish, if you will say piękna – beautiful it is clear that it refers to noun of feminine grammatical gender (for example girl- dziewczyna or book – książka).
+The use of grammatical gender in Polish allows for more precise and nuanced communication by enabling speakers to convey relationships between different elements within a sentence.
+For example, in Polish, if you say piękna (“beautiful”), it is immediately clear that it refers to a noun of feminine grammatical gender (for example, dziewczyna “girl” or książka “book”).

 How to determine the gender of Polish nouns?